Ramsey Quantifiers over Automatic Structures: Complexity and Applications to Verification

-If $R$ is given by a D$\uparrow$TA we can even compute in polynomial-time a {\em nondeterministic} Büchi tree automaton (NBTA) for the representation of infinite cliques.
+If $R$ is given by a D$\uparrow$TA we can even compute in polynomial time a {\em nondeterministic} Büchi tree automaton (NBTA) for the representation of infinite cliques.
 The proof idea is that the runs $\mu_{i,j}$ and $\nu_{i,j}$ in \cref{lem:tree-run-comb} only depend on $j$.

 \begin{restatable}{proposition}{dettreebuchi} Given a D$\uparrow$TA $\A$ for a tree-regular relation $R \subseteq (\T_\Sigma)^2$, one can construct in polynomial time an NBTA $\B$ over the ranked alphabet $\Omega = \Sigma_\bot^2 \cup \{\#\}$ such that we have: \begin{itemize} \item If $\bm{t}$ is an infinite clique in $R$, then $\B$ accepts an encoding of a comb $\bm{s}$ which is a subsequence of $\bm{t}$. \item If $\B$ accepts $t \in \T_\Omega^\infty$, then $t$ is an encoding of a comb $\bm{t}$ that is an infinite clique in $R$. \end{itemize} \end{restatable}